Skip to main

 Students who successfully complete the Master of Health - Research Practice stream may be eligible for entry to a PhD course.

-Dr Anne Baker talks about the Bachelor of Occupational Therapy and what you can expect studying health and allied health at Federation.
+Rhythm talks about the Bachelor of Nursing and what you can expect studying nursing, midwifery and paramedicine at Federation.

 Credit for previous study